jronallo/jronallo.github.com/source/_posts/2012-01-23-dpla-strawman-technical-proposal.markdown

 While the first iteration of the DPLA platform may be set and on its way, I still wanted to share one vision of what a generative platform for aggregations might involve.
+The main point is to get the DPLA to the aggregations they likely need to present at some point.
+This document leaves aside the question of whether creating aggregations is a good idea.
+The desire to create aggregations is a big, often unquestioned, assumption of big digital library projects.
-Leaving aside whether one ought to create an aggregation, I think what is set out below is one simple architecture for accomplishing aggregations in a very Web-centered way.
+I think what is set out below is one simple architecture for accomplishing aggregations in a very Web-centered way while potentially having more reuse outside of just aggregations.

 <!-- more -->